suite22/Swift-Testing-Examples/README.md

 # Swift Testing Examples
 > A list of open-source apps with great tests

 A collection of examples as I learn how to write unit tests and UI tests.
+Also checkout [links.md](./links.md) for other resources I've come across.
 Please open an issue or PR to contribute!

 ## XCTest
 - [Alamofire](https://github.com/Alamofire/Alamofire) [![Build Status](https://travis-ci.org/Alamofire/Alamofire.svg?branch=master)](https://travis-ci.org/Alamofire/Alamofire)